-Another important function of DNA in criminal cases is that it enables the victims of crime to be identified.
-In some cases where the condition of the body when discovered has left the victim unidentifiable hair and many other parts of the body can provide viable DNA evidence which can be analysed and profiled to identify the victim of the crime.
+Another important function of DNA in criminal cases is enabling the victims of crime to be identified.
+In some cases, where the condition of the body when discovered has left the victim unidentifiable, hair and many other parts of the body can provide viable DNA evidence.
+This can be analysed and profiled to identify the victim of the crime.

-If the same DNA is found at two different crime scenes then it can be used to link together the crimes enabling criminal investigators to determine if a serial criminal is at large or even to establish if the victims knew one another.
+If the same DNA is found at two different crime scenes, it can be used to link together the crimes.
+This allows criminal investigators to determine if a serial criminal is at large or to establish if the victims knew one another.

 The National DNA Database

-DNA samples which have been obtained for analysis from the collection of DNA at crime scenes and from samples taken from individuals in police custody can be held in a national database called the National DNA Database.
+DNA samples which have been obtained for analysis from a crime scene and from samples taken from individuals in police custody can be held in a national database called the National DNA Database.

-The UK’s National DNA Database is the largest database of any country with 5.2% of the UK population being on the database.
-Over the last five years there has been a continued expansion of the DNA database with currently over 3.4 million DNA profiles being held on the database – this accounts for the majority of the population of known active offenders.
+The UK’s National DNA Database is the largest database of any country.
+Over the last few years, there has been a continued expansion of the DNA database – as of December 2016, there were more than five million DNA profiles being held on the database, which accounts for the majority of the population of known active offenders.

-- What will be the process when the police find a DNA match from the database?
+What happens when police find a DNA match?